AyhamHashesh27/Learning/README.md

 # Learning
-This file is used to describe project objective ok
+This file used to run it from Jenkins
-New change